 Who can apply?

-- law students that have completed an undergraduate degree, or are going to complete their degree next year
+- law students who have completed an undergraduate degree, or are going to earn their degree next year

 - lawyers, trainee lawyers and doctoral candidates

 - applicants should belong to the best 10-20 percent of their year